xuthus83/pigallery2/MANPAGE.md

   --Server-Threading-thumbnailThreads                   Number of threads that are used to generate thumbnails.
 If 0, number of 'CPU cores -1' threads will be used. (default: 0)
   --Server-Database-type                                 (default: 'sqlite')
   --Server-Database-dbFolder                             (default: 'db')
-  --Server-Database-mysql-host                           (default: '')
+  --Server-Database-mysql-host                           (default: 'localhost')
+  --Server-Database-mysql-port                           (default: 3306)
-  --Server-Database-mysql-database                       (default: '')
+  --Server-Database-mysql-database                       (default: 'pigallery2')
   --Server-Database-mysql-username                       (default: '')
   --Server-Database-mysql-password                       (default: '')
   --Server-Sharing-updateTimeout                         (default: 300000)